mbt-administrator/DemoSDK.Android/README.md

 Then you need to initialize the connection configuration by creating an instance of the ConnectionConfig Object.
 This instance must contains the instance of ConnectionStateListener Object previously created.
 Moreover, the user can add some specifications:

 * .deviceName(String deviceName) : the parameter is a String Object that contains the name of the headset to connect.
 A Melomind device always starts with "melo_" followed by 10 digits.
+	**If you don't want to specify any, pass null.
+This will tell the SDK to connect to the first found melomind**

 * .maxScanDuration(long durationInMillis) : the maximum scanning duration (time after which the application will stop looking for a headset to connect, because the scanning has taken too long).
 A minimum value of **20000** milliseconds is mandatory.
 Note: This value is in milliseconds.*